pallets-eco/flask-caching/docs/index.rst

                                 memcached server for different apps.
                                 Used only for RedisCache, MemcachedCache and
                                 GAEMemcachedCache.
+``CACHE_UWSGI_NAME``            The name of the uwsgi caching instance to
+                                connect to, for example: mycache@localhost:3031,
+                                defaults to an empty string, which means uWSGI will cache in the local instance.
+If the cache is in the same instance as the werkzeug app, you only have to provide the name of the cache.
 ``CACHE_MEMCACHED_SERVERS``     A list or a tuple of server addresses.
                                 Used only for MemcachedCache ``CACHE_MEMCACHED_USERNAME``    Username for SASL authentication with memcached.